 Often, it’s the cost of downtime that the customer suffers.
 For example, if a restaurant can’t open because its ventilation system doesn’t work, the owners will incur a couple of thousands in business losses, maybe more.
 If your service level agreement promises downtime no longer than five hours for every appliance, ventilation system included, then your HVAC company is liable to cover the restaurant’s losses.

 Of course, losing money and losing a potentially lucrative contract is a big blow to your business.
 But let’s say you’ve got the cash flow to weather it; the problem is that your finances might recover, but your reputation and chances of winning other contracts in the future won’t.
 This is because a failed maintenance service level agreement will follow you further down the line.

 Prevention is always better than cure.
 This means that instead of only making a plan to deal with eventual breaches you should plan to prevent any disasters down the line.
 That’s why prevention protocols exist.

 The easiest method is to use software that has visual countdowns and timers to aid your operations manager.
 A dedicated service level agreement feature is ideal because it offers them the option of seeing, at a mere glance, how much time they have until a breach occurs, across however many contracts you have.
 Additionally, there should be an option to schedule a technician who will receive an instant notification on their mobile device.

 At the same time, said software should allow you to set up notifications according to the following criteria – or we guess you can MacGyver something up to let you know (although why would you?):

-- SLA at 50% completion: criteria still needs to be completed, but is compliant.
+SLA at 50% completion: criteria still need to be completed, but is compliant.